mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ![](/assets/tensorspdz/computetime-detailed.png)

 But we can go even further and get detailed tracing information.
 Below we see all operations performed by our five players, with the two servers first, followed by the crypto producer, the input provider, and the output receiver.
-Clicking on one of the operations additionally allows us to pinpoint exactly where in the execution we were.
+Clicking on one of the operations additionally allows us to pinpoint exactly where in the execution we were as shown in the bottom panel.

 ![](/assets/tensorspdz/tracing.png)